Kansas has many interesting specialty foods. Some are based

 The market is open Monday through Saturday.
 On Saturdays,

-outside the store.
-On Thursday's at lunch they serve one of them, rotating
+on a bun.
+On Thursday's at lunch time they grill just one of them, rotating

 which one each week.